Finding your needle in a haystack

 Bayer Crop Science

-Naghman Waheed leads the data platforms team at Bayer, where he is responsible for defining and establishing enterprise architecture and direction for data platforms.
+Naghman Waheed is the data platforms lead at Bayer Crop Science, where he’s responsible for defining and establishing enterprise architecture and direction for data platforms.
 Naghman is an experienced IT professional with over 25 years of work devoted to the delivery of data solutions spanning numerous business functions, including supply chain, manufacturing, order to cash, finance, and procurement.
-Throughout his 20+year career at Bayer, Naghman has held a variety of positions in the data space, ranging from designing several scale data warehouses to defining a data strategy for the company and leading various data teams.
+Throughout his 20+ year career at Bayer, Naghman has held a variety of positions in the data space, ranging from designing several scale data warehouses to defining a data strategy for the company and leading various data teams.
 His broad range of experience includes managing global IT data projects, establishing enterprise information architecture functions, defining enterprise architecture for SAP systems, and creating numerous information delivery solutions.
 Naghman holds a BA in computer science from Knox College, a BS in electrical engineering from Washington University, an MS in electrical engineering and computer science from the University of Illinois, and an MBA and a master’s degree in information management, both from Washington University.

 Leave a Comment or Question